microsoft/MixedReality-WebRTC/README.md

 MixedReality-WebRTC is currently available for Windows 10 Desktop and UWP, with or without Unity, and Android (Unity only).

-_Note_ - In the following and elsewhere in this repository the term "Win32" is used as a synonym for "Windows Desktop", the historical Windows API for Desktop application development, and in opposition to the "Windows UWP" API.
+**NOTE**: In the following and elsewhere in this repository the term "Win32" is used as a synonym for "Windows Desktop", the historical Windows API for Desktop application development, and in opposition to the "Windows UWP" API.
 However Microsoft Windows versions older than Windows 10 with Windows SDK 17134 (April 2018 Update, 1803) are not officially supported for this project.
 In particular, older versions of Windows (Windows 7, Windows 8, etc.) are explicitly not supported.

 ### Sources